Viktor4444/Currency-Converter/README.md

 **CurCon** is very easy to use!
 Just go to http://localhost/web

 You will be immediately redirected to the login page, but don't worry!
-Just go to the registration page by clicking the button in the header of the site and enter your preferred login and password, and then enter them again on the authorization page and count the currency as much as you want!
+Just go to the registration page by clicking the button in the header of the site and enter your preferred login and password(then you will be automatically log in), and count the currency as much as you want!

 ## License